httpwg/http-extensions/draft-ietf-httpbis-h2-websockets.md

 * On requests bearing the :protocol pseudo-header, the :authority pseudo-header field is interpreted according to Section 8.1.2.3 of {{!RFC7540}} instead of Section 8.3 of {{!RFC7540}}.
-In particular the server MUST not make a new TCP connection to the host and port indicated by the :authority.
+In particular the server MUST NOT make a new TCP connection to the host and port indicated by the :authority.

 Upon receiving a CONNECT request bearing the :protocol pseudo-header